Why It Works

 - Crunchy diced fresh vegetables provide texture and flavor contrasts to the sweet and savory glaze on the salmon.

-Having a batch of teriyaki sauce in your fridge at all times (it lasts forever) allows you to pull together a dinner like this rice bowl with teriyaki-glazed salmon and avocado in the amount of time it takes to steam a pot of rice.
-Once you have the rice on, all you've got to do is sear the salmon, dice up some avocado and cucumber, slice a couple of scallions, and pull that leftover teriyaki sauce out of the fridge.
+That's what allows me to pull together a dinner like this rice bowl with teriyaki-glazed salmon and avocado in the amount of time it takes to steam a pot of rice, with plenty of standing-around-and-whiling-away-on-the-internet time built in.
+Once I have the rice on, all I have to do is sear the salmon (I use this technique, developed for my book), dice up some avocado and cucumber, slice a couple of scallions, and pull that leftover teriyaki sauce out of the fridge.
+(A couple of spare shishito peppers from my pepper bush out back may have also slipped their way into the bowls.)

 4 salmon fillets, about 5 ounces (140g) each